Neutrinos from Diffuse Supernova Background: Detection of the diffuse supernova neutrino background

 \section{Detection of the diffuse supernova neutrino background}

-The weak interaction nature of neutrinos is simultaneously a blessing and a curse.
-On the one hand, neutrinos can travel large distances undisturbed, but on the other hand, it is incredibly challenging to detect them.
-A way of mitigating the difficulty of observing astrophysical neutrinos is building large detectors with many targets and shielding these detectors from large fluxes of particles interacting strongly and electromagnetically.
-Here we describe some of the neutrino detectors sensitive to MeV energies, suitable for diffuse supernova neutrino background measurement in various neutrino flavors.
+The fact that neutrinos interact only by the weak force is a double-edged sword.
+On the one hand, neutrinos can travel vast distances unabsorbed; however, their detection in terrestrial experiments is a major challenge.
+A key way of mitigating the hardship of measuring astrophysical neutrinos is constructing large detectors.
+Their sizeable volumes guarantee many interaction targets.
+The second crucial step is shielding these detectors from numerous particles entering their volume and interacting with strong and electromagnetic forces.
+In this section, we describe DSNB detection prospects in a variety of neutrino experiments.